 When I was counting calories I was obsessed with knowing everything I can about all the foods and calories they have.
 And some foods that may seem quite obvious, intrigued me even more.
 Like chewing gum.

 Today I will cover if chewing gum has calories, and most importantly, should you be counting them in your diet?

 As a whole, you shouldn’t count calories from chewing gum because chewing gums have a relatively small amount of calories that don’t affect your weight.
 One chewing gum has 5 calories and it takes around 10 calories to chew the gum.
 So chewing gum can not only help you will reducing craving but also burn 5 calories per gum.

 This is my brief answer but if you wanna know more details like if the gum is good for weight loss or what are the health benefits of chewing gum, keep reading.

 Do Calories From Chewing Gum Count?

 As a general rule, calories from chewing gum don’t count.
 A single serving of chewing gum has from 0 to 5 calories, and the body burns around 10 calories during the chewing process.
-Therefore, the amount of calories coming from chewing gum is insignificant to include in daily calorie counting.
+Therefore, yes, chewing gum does have calories but the amount of calories is insignificant to include in daily calorie counting.

 So before you quit your spin class and start a full-time chewing gum program, just keep in mind that this may take some time to see any results.